 The withdrawal process can be challenging, but is very possible to get through safely.
 It is important to have support in place to safely endure the withdrawal process, and prevent failed withdrawal attempts.

-Here are some ways to prepare for withdrawal.
+Here are some ways to prepare for alcohol withdrawal:

 - Inform friends and family so they can check up on you.
 It is important not to be alone in case of severe symptoms.